Malizma333/linerider-userscript-mods/README.md

 # Line Rider Userscript Mods

-A collection of tampermonkey userscripts that modify linerider.com
+A collection of tampermonkey userscripts that modify linerider.com and counterpart sites.

 ## Usage